Stand-your-ground law: Canada

-(3) Subsection (1) does not apply if the other person is doing something that they are required or authorized by law to do in the administration or enforcement of the law, unless the person who commits the act that constitutes the offence believes on reasonable grounds that the other person is acting unlawfully.

-R.S., 1985, c.
-C-46, s.
-35; 2012, c.
-9, s.
-2.

 A great deal of case law has emerged from different provincial superior courts regarding the interpretation of the elements of self-defense per ss.
 34-35 of the Criminal Code.
 In Ontario, jurors are not permitted "...to consider whether an accused could have retreated from his or her own home in the face of an attack (or threatened attack) by an assailant in assessing the elements of self-defense.”
 In British Columbia, the leading case law of which predates the 2012 ss.
 34-35 amendments, courts will permit juries to consider available lines of retreat in deciding whether an accused had no other option than to defend himself.
 However, the option of retreat is not considered a categorical exclusion from self-defense.

 Alberta

 The province of Alberta is unique among Canadian jurisdictions in affording civil immunity to occupiers who employ force, including lethal force, in defense of homes and other premises.
 In 2019, the Alberta legislature passed the Trespass Statutes (Protecting Law-Abiding Property Owners) Amendment Act, 2019, in response to rising rural crime, public concern with police inaction and several high-profile self-defense shootings the previous year.
 Especially influential was the case of Edouard Maurice, who wounded a trespasser and was served with a lawsuit after having criminal charges against him dropped.

 The new Act amended the Occupiers Liability Act, 2000 and added the following sections:

 (2) Where a trespasser is not a criminal trespasser, an occupier is not liable to the trespasser for damages for death of or injury to the trespasser unless the death or injury results from the occupier’s wilful or reckless conduct.